Dependency Ratio and How It Affects You

 What the US Dependency Ratio Says About Social Security

-The World Bank releases an age dependency ratio.
+The World Bank releases an old-age dependency ratio.
 It only reports on the proportion of senior dependents per 100 working-age population.
-Its formula is the number of seniors age 65 or older divided by the working-age population aged 15 to 64.
+Its formula is the number of seniors aged 65 or older divided by the working-age population aged 15 to 64.
 It doesn't count children.

 How the Ratio Is Calculated